themoos/essential-moos/Essentials/pShare/readme.md

 - forward a named message (like ’X’) to any number of specific udp ports on any number of other machines
 - can rename a message before forwarding
-- receive and forward on to its ownMOOSDBmessages from any number of otherpShares
+- receive and forward on to its own MOOSDB messages from any number of otherpShares
 - forward messages on predefined or any number of multicast channels
 - receive messages on any number of multicast channels

-how to do this is best explained with some examples and that will happen in
+how to do this is best explained with some examples and that will happen in Section 4.

-Section 4.
 Before that it is worth explaining the merit of multicast channels.

 ```